-The Honorable Alex M. Azar II, Secretary U.S. Department of Health & Human Services (HHS) 200 Independence Avenue, SW Washington, DC 20201
+The Honorable Norris Cochran, Acting Secretary U.S. Department of Health & Human Services (HHS) 200 Independence Avenue, SW Washington, DC 20201

-Dear Secretary Azar,
+Dear Acting Secretary Cochran,

-The American Association of Nurse Practitioners (AANP) and American Academy of PAs (AAPA), collectively, represent the interests of the more than 430,000 NPs and PAs practicing in the United States.
+The undersigned organizations, collectively, represent the interests of the more than 430,000 NPs and PAs practicing in the United States.
 This includes the over 18,000 who have obtained their DATA waivers to provide access to medication-assisted treatment (MAT) to their patients and communities.
-We write in response to the recent HHS notice of Practice Guidelines for the Administration of Buprenorphine for Treating Opioid Use Disorder.
-While these new guidelines authorize physicians to provide MAT to up to 30 patients without requiring a DATA waiver, they do not remove this barrier for PAs and NPs.
-We respectfully request that HHS update this notice to include NPs and PAs given the current magnitude of the opioid epidemic and the vital role of PAs and NPs in addressing the crisis.
+We write in response to the HHS notice of Practice Guidelines for the Administration of Buprenorphine for Treating Opioid Use Disorder which was announced on January 12, 2021.
+While these announced guidelines would authorize physicians to provide MAT to up to 30 patients without requiring a DATA waiver, they would not remove this barrier for PAs and NPs.
+As HHS is currently reviewing regulatory actions and guidance documents that are pending publication in the Federal Register1, and considering further actions to take to address the opioid epidemic, we strongly encourage HHS to include NPs and PAs in any efforts to increase the availability of MAT providers.
+Given the current magnitude of the opioid epidemic and the vital role of PAs and NPs in addressing the crisis, it is imperative that they be included in further agency actions.

 As you know, with the passage of the Comprehensive Addiction and Recovery Act of 2016 (Pub.
 L. 114-198) (CARA), NPs and PAs were temporarily authorized to provide MAT for the treatment of opioid use disorder (OUD) after taking the necessary training and obtaining a DATA waiver.
 The importance of this authority was recognized in the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (Pub.
 L. 115-271) (SUPPORT Act) when Congress made permanent the authorization for PAs and NPs to obtain DATA waivers.
-Since the initial authority granted under CARA, the DEA has reported that over 18,000 NPs and PAs have obtained a DATA waiver.1 As noted in the HHS notice of the new guidelines, MAT is the "gold standard" in treating opioid use disorder.
+Since the initial authority granted under CARA, the DEA has reported that over 18,000 NPs and PAs have obtained a DATA waiver.
+As noted in the HHS notice of the new guidelines, MAT is the "gold standard" in treating opioid use disorder.

-Studies have found that PAs and NPs have greatly increased access to MAT in rural and underserved communities.2 In rural communities, NPs and PAs were the first waivered clinicians in 285 rural counties covering 5.7 million residents.3 Further, the Medicaid and CHIP Payment and Access Commission (MACPAC) found that the number of PAs and NPs prescribing buprenorphine for the treatment of OUD and the number of patients with OUD treated with buprenorphine by NPs and PAs increased substantially in the first year PAs and NPs were authorized to obtain their DATA waiver, particularly in rural areas and for Medicaid beneficiaries.4 However, according to a recent rule published by the DEA, 40% of counties still lack a DATA-waived practitioner.5
+Studies have found that PAs and NPs have greatly increased access to MAT in rural and underserved communities.3 In rural communities, NPs and PAs were the first waivered clinicians in 285 rural counties covering 5.7 million residents.4 Further, the Medicaid and CHIP Payment and Access Commission (MACPAC) found that the number of PAs and NPs prescribing buprenorphine for the treatment of OUD and the number of patients with OUD treated with buprenorphine by NPs and PAs increased substantially in the first year PAs and NPs were authorized to obtain their DATA waiver, particularly in rural areas and for Medicaid beneficiaries.5 However, according to a recent rule published by the DEA, 40% of counties still lack a DATA-waived practitioner.6

-While these new guidelines would remove barriers for physicians, they exacerbate the disparity in requirements between physicians, NPs and PAs and could inadvertently lead to fewer PAs and NPs
+While these announced guidelines would remove barriers for physicians, they would exacerbate the disparity in requirements between physicians, NPs and PAs and could inadvertently lead to fewer PAs and NPs obtaining DATA waivers, which we do not believe was the intent of HHS.
+The reason for the